SmartBytePl/smartevent-open-api-js/docs/OrdersApi.md

 let deliveryName = "deliveryName_example"; // String | Name
 let deliverySurname = "deliverySurname_example"; // String | Surname
 let deliveryPhone = "deliveryPhone_example"; // String | Phone number
-let id = [3.4]; // [Number] | Array of tickets ids
-let qty = [3.4]; // [Number] | Array of tickets quantitys
-let opts = {
+let channelCode = "channelCode_example"; // String | Code of the channel which should be used.
+If not passed it is resolved on domain base. let id = [3.4]; // [Number] | Array of tickets ids let qty = [3.4]; // [Number] | Array of tickets quantitys let opts = {